When should I submit my application?

 Absolutely!
 We'll connect you with other participants throughout the country at the time of your program and invite you to a Facebook group specifically for our InterExchange participants in France.
 Our in-country partner will also help you connect.

-If I decide not to match with a presented family, am I eligible for a refund?
+If I decide not to work with a presented school or family, am I eligible for a refund?

 Please see the stipulations of our refund policy.